 We are experienced class action lawyers in Columbus, Ohio.
 You may find several class action law firms in Columbus, Ohio but none will work as hard for you as The Friedmann Firm.

-A class action lawsuit is slightly different than a collective action lawsuit.
+An Ohio class action lawsuit is slightly different than an Ohio collective action lawsuit.
 A class action lawsuit allows an employee to file a lawsuit on behalf of a larger group of similarly situated employees (hundreds and sometimes thousands) who have also been treated unlawfully in the same manner.
 Chances are, if you have been treated unfairly at work, other employees may have been treated unfairly in the same manner.
-If this is so, a class action lawsuit can address the harm caused to you and other employees.
+If this is so, an Ohio class action lawsuit can address the harm caused to you and other employees.

 There are several other examples that are too numerous to describe.
 If you believe you have been discriminated against or treated unlawfully, contact the class action lawyers in Columbus, Ohio at The Friedmann Firm for help.